piewhat/fedora-coreos-bcachefs/README.md

 # Fedora CoreOS with Bcachefs

 Fedora CoreOS images with the bcachefs kernel module and `bcachefs-tools`.
-The module is prebuilt and signed.
+The module is prebuilt and signed, package layering with `rpm-ostree install` works like stock FCOS.
 Images are rebuilt automatically when a new bcachefs-tools tag or Fedora CoreOS build is released.

 | Stream  | Image                                            |